NEW ACTION1 PLATFORM: NOW WITH MAC OS SUPPORT

 New App Version Installation Settings for EXE

-3. On the Additional Actions tab, specify policies to be executed along with the package installation/uninstallation.
+3. On the Additional Actions tab, specify automations to be executed along with the package installation/uninstallation.
 For example, push related software updates or uninstall conflicting software.
 Select the Add Action button and specify the action from the list.
 For each action, configure settings and define when to execute it: before or after installation/uninstallation.
 Action1 free software deployment solution enables you to add as many actions as you need and set the order in which they will be executed.

 • Reboot: select to restart an endpoint.
 You’ll be able to specify an offset and display a restart notice.